 Named Executive Officer Target Bonus as a Percent of Base Salary (%) Actual Bonus as a Percent of Base Salary (%)

-G. Tyson Tuttle 130% 188%

-R. Matthew Johnson (1) 80%/100% 133%
+R. Matthew Johnson (1) 130% 178%

-John Hollister 100% 145%
+John Hollister 100% 137%

-Brandon Tolany 100% 145%
+Brandon Tolany 100% 137%

-Sandeep Kumar 75% 109%
+Sandeep Kumar 75% 103%

-(1) Mr. Johnson received a bonus target increase from 80% to 100% in connection with his promotion to President on April 22, 2021.
+(1) Mr. Johnson received a bonus target increase from 100% to 130% in connection with his promotion to President and Chief Executive Officer on January 2, 2022.

-The cash incentive bonuses paid to the Named Executive Officers during 2021 are set forth in the Summary Compensation Table below under the heading "Non-Equity Incentive Plan Compensation."
+The cash incentive bonuses paid to the Named Executive Officers during 2022 are set forth in the Summary Compensation Table below under the heading "Non-Equity Incentive Plan Compensation."

 Long-Term Incentive Equity Awards.
 The Compensation Committee uses long-term incentive compensation, typically in the form of equity awards, to retain our Named Executive Officers, to align their interests with the interests of our stockholders and to provide incentives that we believe encourage behaviors that will maximize stockholder value.
-For 2021, the Compensation Committee used a mix of PSUs and RSUs.
+For 2022, the Compensation Committee used a mix of PSUs and RSUs.

-PSU Awards in 2021
+PSU Awards Granted in 2021 and 2022

 In 2021, we replaced our performance-based MSU program with a performance-based PSU program that we believe is more appropriate during the period of our company transformation and transition to a new business model.
+PSUs allow us to directly tie executive compensation to specific company financial targets that are critical to the long-term success of our pure-play IoT model.
 The PSU program measures performance achievement against our multi-year growth targets and financial plan.

-For each PSU award, a payment in shares of our common stock relative to the target number of units may be earned upon the Company achieving a 3-year revenue compound annual growth rate (CAGR) weighted at 50%, year-2 non-GAAP operating income margin, weighted at 25%, and year-3 non-GAAP operating income margin, also weighted at 25%.
-Award payments may range from 0% up to 200% of the target number of units and are scaled linearly against a base revenue or non-GAAP operating income margin percentage for each measurement.
+We continued to offer PSU awards in 2022.
+For each PSU award, a payment in shares of our common stock relative to the target number of units may be earned upon the Company achieving goals based on a three-year revenue compound annual growth rate (CAGR) and corresponding three year non-GAAP operating income margin (OI).
+The CAGR metric is measured at the end of Year 3 and weighted at 50%.
+The OI metric is also a long-term metric, with two multi-year measurement points.
+The first measurement is made at the end of Year 2, evaluating a two-year period.
+The second and final measurement is made at the end of Year 3, evaluating a cumulative three-year period.
+Each of these OI measurements is weighted at 25%.
+Award payments may range from 0% up to 200% of the target number of units and are scaled linearly against a base revenue or non-GAAP operating income margin percentage for each measurement, all tracking to our stated financial model.

-The PSU Awards will be earned based upon the level of achievement of the following performance criteria:
+The PSU Awards will be earned based upon the level of achievement of the following multi-year performance criteria:

-Grant Date Performance Period Measurement Weight Threshold Target Maximum May 15, 2021 June 3, 2021 3-Year through the end of Fiscal Year 2023 3-Year Revenue CAGR Fiscal 2022 Non-GAAP Operating Income Fiscal 2023 Non-GAAP Operating Income 50% 25% 25% >10% >7.15% >10.1% 20% 8.4% 11.8% 30% 9.65% 13.5% December 22, 2021 3-Year through the end of Fiscal Year 2024 3-Year Revenue CAGR Fiscal 2023 Non-GAAP Operating Income Fiscal 2024 Non-GAAP Operating Income 50% 25% 25% >10% >14% >17.65% 20% 15.8% 19.5% 30% 17.6% 21.35%
+Grant Date Performance Period Measurement Weight Threshold Target Maximum May 15, 2021 3-Year through 3-Year Revenue CAGR 50% >10% 20% 30% June 3, 2021 the end of Fiscal Fiscal 2022 Non-GAAP Operating Income 25% >7.15% 8.4% 9.65% Year 2023 Fiscal 2023 Non-GAAP Operating Income 25% >10.1% 11.8% 13.5% December 22, 3-Year through 3-Year Revenue CAGR 50% >10% 20% 30% 2021 the end of Fiscal Fiscal 2023 Non-GAAP Operating Income 25% >14% 15.8% 17.6% February 15, Year 2024 Fiscal 2024 Non-GAAP Operating Income 25% >17.65% 19.5% 21.35%